tonai/Lightning-talks/JavaScript/02_Vanilla_advanced/04_Functional-programming.md

 The idea is to use functions that take only argument, to combine them together and to return a new function.
 The output of each function populates the input of the next function.

-Like `curry`, the `combine` function can be found in functional programming libraries.
+Like `curry`, the `compose` function can be found in functional programming libraries.

 Example :
 ```JavaScript